Connect with others who understand.

 New Blood Cell Production

-RBCs carry oxygen to your organs and tissues.
+Red blood cells carry oxygen to your organs and tissues.
 The kidneys make a hormone called erythropoietin.
 When your oxygen levels drop too low, the kidneys release erythropoietin.
-This substance tells the spongy tissue in your bones (bone marrow) to make new RBCs.
-If your RBC levels drop too low, you may develop anemia.
+This substance tells bone marrow (the spongy tissue in your bones) to make new red blood cells.
+If your levels drop too low, you may develop anemia.

 What Happens When Your Kidneys Don’t Work Like They Should?